Celidor/aws-sessionmanager/README.md

 * avoids issues with SSH key management
 * there is also no S3 / Cloudwatch logging of connections made with SSH keys

-## SSH to Linux
+## Linux
-5 ways to connect to a Linux EC2 instance using SSH:
+5 ways to connect to a Linux EC2 instance:

-### 1. remote SSH session in console
+### 1. Bash shell in AWS console
 * A remote SSH session in the AWS console doesn't require a SSH key
 * In the AWS Console, EC2, select the instance
 <img src="images/instance.png" width="500">
 * Press Connect
 * Choose the Session Manager tab
 <img src="images/connect.png" width="400">
-* You now have a remote SSH session in your browser
+* You now have a remote bash shell session in your browser

 <img src="images/session.png" width="200">